The Best Dog Harnesses to Stop Pulling of 2020

 2. Blueberry Pet Harness

-From a purely functional standpoint, this harness does a good job of eliminating pulling behaviors.
+From a purely functional standpoint, it does a good job of eliminating pulling behaviors.
 The solid rings on the back keep the owner’s leash firmly attached, but the chest design keeps the harness from slipping.
 This makes it an ideal piece for those dogs that are still learning not to pull.

-One of the best parts of this harness is that it is designed with real dogs in mind.
 The designers clearly understand that not only will the average dog often try their best to slip out, but that dogs can get a bit destructive in their attempts.
 As such, the harness is both durable and designed to prevent escape.

 This harness is a solid fit for trainers who want something that looks good while still serving a purpose.
 With a good design and some solid construction, it manages to earn a spot as one of the better no-pull harnesses on the market.